This-is-pawan/OS_from_neso/README.md

 > A system call is an interface between a user program and the operating system to request services like file access, memory allocation, and process creation.

 ---
+types of system calls
+system calls can be grouped rougly into five major categaries.
+1)process control
+2)file manipulation
+3)device management
+4)information maintenance
+5)communications

+###############
+1. Process Control

+Meaning:
+Process control system calls are used to create, execute, and terminate processes.

+A process means a program that is currently running.

+Why used:
+To control the life cycle of a program.

+Examples of actions

+Create a process

+End a process

+Load a program into memory

+Wait for a process

+Examples of system calls

+fork() → creates a new process

+exec() → runs a new program

+exit() → terminates a process

+wait() → waits for a process to finish

+Example situation:
+When you open Chrome, the OS creates a new process.

+2. File Manipulation

+Meaning:
+These system calls are used to create, read, write, and delete files.

+Programs use these calls whenever they need to store or access data.

+Examples of actions

+Create file

+Open file

+Read file

+Write file

+Delete file

+Examples of system calls

+open()

+read()

+write()

+close()

+delete()

+Example situation:
+When you open data.txt, the program uses open() system call.

+3. Device Management

+Meaning:
+These system calls are used to control hardware devices.

+Devices include:

+keyboard

+printer

+disk

+mouse

+The OS manages devices using device drivers.

+Examples of actions

+Request a device

+Release a device

+Read from device

+Write to device

+Examples

+read() from keyboard

+write() to printer

+Example situation:
+When you print a document, the OS sends data to the printer device.

+4. Information Maintenance

+Meaning:
+These system calls are used to get or set system information.

+Programs may need information about:

+system time

+date

+process ID

+system data

+Examples of system calls

+getpid() → get process ID

+time() → get system time

+alarm() → set timer

+Example situation:
+When a program displays the current time, it uses an information system call.

+5. Communication

+Meaning:
+These system calls allow processes to communicate with each other.

+This is called Inter-Process Communication (IPC).

+Processes exchange:

+data

+messages

+Examples of communication methods

+message passing

+shared memory

+pipes

+sockets

+Examples of system calls

+pipe()

+send()

+receive()

+socket()

+Example situation:
+When a browser communicates with a web server, it uses communication system calls.

+Simple Exam Table
+Type	Purpose
+Process Control	Create and manage processes
+File Manipulation	Read, write, create files
+Device Management	Control hardware devices
+Information Maintenance	Get system information Communication	Exchange data between processes